 Scholarships for high school seniors, high school graduates starting college or students currently in college

 Scholarships are a one-time award of $1,000 to high school seniors, high school graduates or college students pursuing an associate degree, bachelor's degree or certificate from an accredited college/university or a vocational, trade or technical institution.
 Awards are paid directly to the academic institution.
-2019-2020 scholarship awardees are required to take part in the PBTF Scholar Service Program.
+Scholarship awardees are required to take part in the PBTF Scholar Service Program.

 Eligibility requirements for scholarship applicants

 - Diagnosed at or before age 19 with a primary malignant or non-malignant central nervous system brain and/or spinal cord tumor, as identified by the World Health Organization.